ARTICLE

 While simply reducing the current two-year qualifying service itself would have been a simpler and quicker option (the Government already has the legislative power to do that via secondary legislation), this is not what the Government is proposing.
 Unfair dismissal will become a day-one right for employees but there will be provisions specifically dealing with dismissals within an 'initial period of employment'.

 Technically, by removing the qualifying period altogether, employees who have been recruited and have a contract of employment but who have not yet started work could also qualify.
 The Bill contains provision to prevent this by a specific exception.
 However, this exception will not apply where the employee can show they were dismissed for one of the existing 'automatically' unfair reasons where the existing two-year service requirement is already disapplied, for example dismissal in connection with pregnancy, whistleblowing, acting as an employee representative, asserting a statutory right etc. Or for dismissals in relation to spent convictions, relating to an employee's political opinions or affiliation, and membership of a reserve force.
 Note that a dismissal in connection with a transfer of an undertaking (a TUPE transfer) will be included within the exception (while currently an automatically unfair reason the two-year service requirement does currently still apply).
+The ERB has been amended to clarify that the new right not to be dismissed for failing to agree a contractual variation contained in the ERB will not apply to the dismissal of an employee if, at the time of dismissal, they have not yet started work.

 As regards the 'initial period of employment', what that 'initial period' will be is to be subject to further consultation, although the Government has stated in the 'Next Steps to Make Work Pay' that its preference is nine months.
 There is no reference in the Bill to the 'initial period of employment' necessarily being a contractual probationary period.
 Accordingly (assuming the Government's preferred choice of a nine-period being used), the same rules will apply to an employee who has no contractual probationary period or a three/six-month contractual probationary period and an employee who has a contractual nine- month probationary period.

-What the 'modified test' will require and how that will compare with our understanding of the usual processes employers follow to conduct a fair dismissal is yet to be fleshed out.
+What the 'modified dismissal procedure test' will require and how that will compare with our understanding of the usual processes employers follow to conduct a fair dismissal is yet to be fleshed out.
 In the 'Next Steps to Make Work Pay', the Government suggests as a starting point that it should consist of holding a meeting with the employee to explain the concerns about their performance (at which the employee could choose to be accompanied by a trade union representative or a colleague).
 Furthermore, the Government will consult 'extensively', including on how it interacts with Acas's Code of Practice on disciplinary and grievance procedures.

 It will still be possible for an employee in the 'initial period of employment' to successfully claim unfair dismissal, but the test to show their dismissal was unfair will be a harder one to pass.
 But note: